kicaj29/aws/VPC-LB-AutoScalingGroup-EC2-Route53/readme.md

 **By default, your account’s default network ACL allows all inbound and outbound traffic, but you can modify it by adding your own rules.**

 [Security Group vs ACL](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html)

+## Security Group vs ACL

+With security groups, everything is blocked by default so you can only use allow rules.
+Whereas with network ACLs, everything is allowed by default but you can use both allow and deny rules.

 # Subnet